Skip to main content

 Real Customer Story from Timnath

-I want to share a story that really demonstrates the importance of working with experienced professionals.
-Last fall, I got a call from a homeowner in the Timnath Trail neighborhood (about 0.5 miles from the Timnath Buc-ee’s).
-They’d purchased a home that was only three years old, and they were having issues with excessive creosote buildup after just one season of burning.
+I want to share a story that shows exactly why experience matters.
+Last fall I got a call from a homeowner in the Timnath Trail neighborhood, about 0.5 miles from the Timnath Buc-ee’s.
+They’d bought a house only three years old, and after just one season of burning they were drowning in creosote.

-During our inspection, I immediately identified the problem: the chimney was oversized for the fireplace insert.
-The builder had installed a 12-inch flue for an insert that should have had an 8-inch liner.
-This caused the exhaust gases to cool too quickly, leading to rapid creosote accumulation.
+During our inspection I spotted the problem right away.
+The chimney was way oversized for the fireplace insert.
+The builder had run a 12-inch flue for an insert that needed an 8-inch liner.
+All that extra space let the exhaust cool off too fast, and when exhaust cools too fast, creosote builds up quick.

 “I was burning fires the way I always had in my previous home,” the homeowner explained.
 “But I was having to clean the chimney three times more often.
 Adam explained the problem in terms I could understand and gave me options instead of just trying to sell me the most expensive solution.”

-We ended up installing an appropriately sized stainless steel liner with insulation, which solved the draft problem completely.
-The investment was $3,200, but it eliminated their creosote issues and actually improved their heating efficiency.
-That’s the kind of problem-solving that comes from experience and caring about the outcome, not just making a sale.
+We dropped in a correctly sized stainless steel liner with insulation, and that fixed the draft completely.
+The job ran $3,200, but it wiped out their creosote headache and bumped up their heating efficiency on top of it.
+That’s the kind of fix that comes from actually caring about the outcome instead of just closing a sale.

 Additional Services for Complete Chimney Care